 Short selling is the idea behind a short squeeze.
 It is an advanced trading strategy.
 Short selling starts when investors think the price of a stock will go down.
 So they borrow shares and sell them at the current price.
 Once the price of shares drops, the investor will buy the shares back and return them to the lender.

 There are two parts to short selling: selling to open and buying to close.
 Your short position opens at the sale of the stock and closes when you buy the security back.
-Another way to think about this is as the reverse of a normal investment – you’re selling the security first and then hoping to buy it back at a cheaper price.
+Another way to think about this is as the reverse of a normal investment – you’re selling first and then buying it back.

 Here’s an example: A company’s stock is trading at $20 a share.
 You think the price will drop, so you borrow 100 shares.
 You then sell them for $2,000.
 Here are two potential outcomes: